Gisèle Freund: Paris

 In 1938, Monnier suggested that Freund photograph James Joyce for his upcoming book, Finnegans Wake.
 Joyce, who disliked being photographed, invited Freund to his Paris flat for a private screening of her previous work.
 He was impressed enough by Freund's work to allow her to photograph him, and over a period of three days, she captured the most intimate portraits of Joyce during his time in Paris.
 During one of the sessions he hit his head on a light and cut his forehead.
 Joyce exclaimed, "I'm bleeding.
 Your damned photos will be the death of me", which he said, "forgetting in his pain that he had made it a rule never to swear in the presence of a lady."

 Right after the photo-session her taxi crashed, which damaged her cameras and ruined the films.
 She told Joyce and being superstitious, Joyce was convinced that his cursing had caused the crash, so he invited Freund back to his home for a second round of photographs.
 Time magazine used one of these photos for its cover on 8 May 1939.
 The entire series of photographs would eventually be published in 1965 in James Joyce in Paris: His Final Years by Freund and V. B. Carleton and a preface by Simone de Beauvoir.

 In 1939, after being "twice refused admission to Tavistock Square", Freund gained the confidence of Virginia Woolf and captured the iconic color photographs of the Woolfs on display in the English National Portrait Gallery.
 Woolf even "agreed to change her clothes to see which best suited the colour harmony and insisted on being photographed with Leonard (and their spaniel Pinka).
 In some of the prints, Woolf is pale and lined, in others smiling a little and more youthful.
 The background of fabrics and mural panels by Bell and Grant adds to the value of the images; this was the inner sanctum of the queen of Bloomsbury where parties were given and friends came to tea.
 Just over a year later the house was destroyed in The Blitz."

+On 10 May 1940, the Wehrmacht started the Battle of France by invading the Benelux states.

 On 10 June 1940, with the Nazi invasion of Paris looming, Freund escaped Paris to the free zone in the Dordogne.
-Her husband by convenience, Pierre, had been captured by the Nazis and sent to a prison camp.
-He was able to escape and met with Freund before going back to Paris to fight in the Resistance.
+Her husband by convenience, Pierre, had been captured and deported to a prison camp.
+He was able to escape and met with Freund before going back to Paris to fight in the French Resistance.
 As the wife of an escaped prisoner, a Jew, and a socialist, Freund "feared for her life".